Paris (Paris album)

-Paris is the debut album by the power trio Paris, which was active from 1975 to 1977.
-It was the only album recorded by the original Paris line up, as drummer Thom Mooney left shortly afterwards.
+Paris is the debut album by American rock band Paris.
+It was the only album recorded by the original Paris lineup, as drummer Thom Mooney left shortly afterwards.

 The songs on Paris were all written by guitarist/vocalist Bob Welch and are in a vein similar to Led Zeppelin.
 The album reached number 103 on the Billboard pop album chart.

-In 2013, Capitol Records/USM Japan/Universal Music remastered and reissued a paper-sleeve album replica (Mini LP) SHM-CD version of Paris (TYCP-80036).
+In 2013, Capitol Records/USM Japan/Universal Music remastered and reissued a paper-sleeve album replica (Mini LP) SHM-CD version of Paris.

 Re-release

 The album was re-released on CD, on the Zoom Club label, in 2000 and again in 2004.
 The CD re-release did not include any additional, re-mixed or other bonus tracks.